VR Lab has developed a VR application for Windpark Nijmegen-Betuwe where the user gets virtual access to a wind turbine, acting as a turbine mechanic.

 This project had a high level of complexity, as we wanted to connect a detailed reproduction of the interior of a wind turbine with a comfortable ‘gameplay’, so that there would be a logical flow in the experience for the user.
 We built and tested different variants in order to find the right solution.
 Using a plugin developed by dfab, we were able to use exploded views.
-This feature made it possible for users to replace a component within a wind turbine part (such as the yaw drive) by visually pulling the turbine part apart and change the faulty component.
+This feature makes it possible for users to replace a component within a wind turbine part (such as the yaw drive) by visually pulling the turbine part apart and change the faulty component.

 Now that the energy transition has gained momentum, more and more wind turbines will pop up in our landscape.
 Energy cooperatives owned by citizens are becoming more common too.
 However, there is still a lot of protest against having a wind turbine nearby, often fuelled by misconceptions.
 With this application, developers of wind turbine parks can show everyone the facts about the wind turbine and create more understanding and knowledge about these power generators of the future.